 Troublingly, a quick online search about the divorce industry yields headlines such as “the divorce industry is RACKETEERING” or “ugly truth of the divorce industry” or “the divorce regime is a totalitarian institution” and the last, “divorce industry is corrupt.”

 Is this all true?
 Are you of the opinion that the divorce industry is a toxic environment?
 Have you been burned by the divorce industry in any of the above jurisdictions?
 Or are these over-broad generalizations and stereotypes?
 And is this only an East Coast issue?
 Or do people around the country also feel that the divorce industry in their neck of the woods is a mess?

 One blogger in Connecticut who writes a blog called Divorce in Connecticut regularly posts about the shenanigans of the divorce industry in Connecticut.
 This is what inspired this post, in fact.
 And her blog often leaves me thinking “oh my god.”

 What the heck is going on?

 In the final analysis, I think we need to start a dialogue about this.
-Do leave your comments and tell us your impression of the divorce industry in either New York, New Jersey or Connecticut.
-Only those with first hand experience need comment.
+Do leave your comments and tell us your impression of the divorce industry in either New York, New Jersey, or Connecticut.
+Only those with the first-hand experience need comment.